Link Search Menu Expand Document (external link)

 Creating Stand Alone SSL/TLS Certificates

-In the RCL Portal, you can create Stand Alone single-domain SSL/TLS certificates using HTTP and DNS challenges.
+In the RCL SSL Portal, you can create Stand Alone single-domain SSL/TLS certificates using HTTP and DNS challenges.
 Your domain can be hosted with any domain registrar.

-You will need to manually download and install the certificate in your web server.
+You will need to download and install the certificate in your web server.
 The following web servers are supported :

 • Apache